couchbaselabs/sdk-rfcs/rfc/0084-app-service-level-telemetry.md

 ### `GET_TELEMETRY`

-The request must not have payload.
+The request should not have payload.

 The response might have payload if the SDK has metrics to report.